wordofwarning/wordofwarning.org/current/2013-poolside/durationalb/index.md

 ![Sam Treadaway](Treadaway.jpg)

 **Lindsay Bennett | Inverted Gray**
-Inspired by Oscar Wilde's novel *The Picture of Dorian Gray*, this installation presents a transposed interpretation of the performer, creating and maintaining a youthful deity of herself while the audience can witness the deterioration of the live performer. *Inverted Gray* incorporates ritual, repetition and voice to address the social gender politics in the rituals of women to preserve and project a personal ideal.
+Inspired by Oscar Wilde's novel *The Picture of Dorian Gray*, this installation presents a transposed interpretation of the performer, creating and maintaining a youthful deity of herself while the audience can witness the deterioration of the live performer.
+Incorporating ritual, repetition and voice to address the social gender politics in the rituals of women to preserve and project a personal ideal, you are free to watch and return as many times as you wish.
 *I cannot speak French, I cannot drink red wine, and I cannot paint without paint, this is an attempt to convince you I can.*
-You are free to watch and return as many times as you wish.
 ![Lindsay Bennett](LindsayBennett.jpg)

 **Louise Orwin | Humiliation Piece (for the duration)**
 Louise wants to be everything to you today – it's her last chance.
 Watch her squirm and struggle through a dastardly game of Truth and Dare controlled and judged by you: she's willing to go that extra mile to keep that smile on your face, but if she fails, she knows punishment lies in your hands.
 A one-woman crusade to the ultimate exhilarating performance, think Truth-or-Dare meets X-Factor-judgement-day meets Fun-House-gunge-tank: what does entertainment mean to you?